aiswarya-vijayakumar/travel-planner/README.md

 ## **Planned Features**

-**Best Places to Stay & Booking Info** – Provide users with recommended hotels, stays, and booking options.
+- **Best Places to Stay & Booking Info** – Provide users with recommended hotels, stays, and booking options.
-**Trending Destinations** – Show popular travel locations on the dashboard for easy discovery.
+- **Trending Destinations** – Show popular travel locations on the dashboard for easy discovery.
-**Optimize & Cache Using SSR** – Use **Server-Side Rendering (SSR)** to cache API responses and improve performance.
+- **Optimize & Cache Using SSR** – Use **Server-Side Rendering (SSR)** to cache API responses and improve performance.
+- Deploy in vercel